Audiophile Labels (Misc.)

 Sonic Grade: D

-If you want an amazingly dynamic 1812 with huge amounts of deep bass for the firing of the cannon, you can’t do much better than this (or its UHQR brother).
+If you want an amazingly dynamic 1812 with huge amounts of deep bass reproduced for the cannon, you can’t do much better than this (or its UHQR brother).

 But if you want rich, sweet and tonally correct brass and strings, you had best look elsewhere.
 I’ve never liked the sound of this record and I’m guessing if I heard a copy today I would like it even less.